udo-munk/z80pack/doc/README-asm.txt

 Option h:
 Set the maximum number of bytes per HEX record to <num>.
 The default is 32 and the allowed range is 1 to 32.

+Option c:
+Set the maximum number of bytes per C array line to <num>.
+The default is 12 and the allowed range is 1 to 16.
+Values greater than 12 omit the space between bytes.

 Option x:
 Don't fill binary files up to the last used logical address.
 This means,